uozuAho/pandemic_ddd/readme.md

 implemented.

 # todo
-- epidemic
+- outbreak:
-  - leave outbreak for later
+  - some leftover epidemic scenarios:
     - epidemic can trigger outbreak
     - add to fuzz test: all cities have 0 <= x <= 3 cubes of any colour
 - convert end of turn to a process manager(s)? see how complex each command handler gets..